A2osX/A2osX/.Docs/Command Guide.md

 | ----- |
 | DNSINFO [HOST IP] |

 The DNSINFO command can display the current DNS cache or setup a new static DNS entry.
 When adding an entry, HOST is typically a fully qualified domain name such as **server.acme.com** and IP is a standard IP4 address such as 10.0.0.77.
 Network services must be started to use this command.
+If you run this command for a Host with 1 IP Address, you can run the command again for the same host but with a new IP address and the DHS table will be updated appropriately.
+Note, once you add a host to the DNS table this way, you must reboot your system to clear the entry from memory.

 ### HTTPD